SE-starshippilot/autograde_example/README.md

 ## Question

-Write a function called `avg_list` that returns the average of a list of number in python.
+Write a function called `avg_list` in [exercise.py](https://github.com/SE-starshippilot/autograde_example/blob/master/src/exercise.py) that returns the average of a list of number in python.
 The return should be a float with 2 decimal places.

 ```python
 numbers = []